List of Rebelde characters: Javier Alanis

 Diego's (evil) future stepbrother, who has a crush on Roberta.
 He hates Diego because Roberta loves him.
-Javier will do anything to get Roberta to like him, even telling her convincing lies about Diego to turn her away from him; even though Roberta, nor Jose Lujan know that he likes them.He is supposed to go to a different school because of Diego but his mother changes her mind.
-He lies to Roberta about it and tries to escape with ger when Diego calls her and tells her about Javier's lies.
+Javier will do anything to get Roberta to like him, even telling her convincing lies about Diego to turn her away from him; even though Roberta, nor Jose Lujan know that he likes them.
+He is supposed to go to a different school because of Diego but his mother changes her mind.
+He lies to Roberta about it and tries to escape with her when Diego calls her and tells her about Javier's lies.
 In the end he is taken out of Elite Way because of Giovanni.
 Giovanni talked to Javier's father and told him that he was Javier's boyfriend.
-Javier's dad gets mad and tells him to go pack his stuff because he's taking him out of the school.
+Javier's dad gets mad and tells him to go pack his stuff because he is taking him out of the school.